devdumpling/writing/blog/content/momentum.md

-export const meta = {
+---
-  title: "Momentum",
+title: "Momentum"
-  description:
-    "Many people try to fix things which are not, in fact, broken...",
+description: "Many people try to fix things which are not, in fact, broken..."
-  date: "2023-03-18",
+date: "2023-03-18"
-  slug: "momentum",
+slug: "momentum"
-};
+---

 Last summer, I read Marianne Bellotti's "Kill It With Fire: Manage Aging Computer Systems (and Future Proof Modern Ones)."
 As the title suggests, the book is filled with hardened wisdom on how to deal with legacy systems.